HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 description: Security chapter of the 2020 Web Almanac covering transport layer security, content security (CSP, feature policy, SRI), web defense mechanisms (tackling XSS, XS-Leaks), and update practices of widely used technologies.
 authors: [tomvangoethem, nrllh, bazzadp]
 reviewers: [cqueern, edmondwwchan]
-analysts: [tomvangoethem]
+analysts: [tomvangoethem, nrllh]
 translators: []
-nrllh_bio: Nurullah Demir is a Cyber Security Researcher and PhD Student at <a href="https://www.internet-sicherheit.de/">Institute for Internet Security</a>.
+nrllh_bio: Nurullah Demir is a security researcher and PhD Student at <a href="https://www.internet-sicherheit.de/">Institute for Internet Security</a>.
+His research focuses on robust web security mechanisms and adversarial machine learning.
 tomvangoethem_bio: Tom Van Goethem is a researcher at the <a href="https://distrinet.cs.kuleuven.be/">DistriNet group</a> of the university of Leuven, Belgium.
 His research is focused on discovering new side-channel attacks on the web that lead to security or privacy issues, and figuring out how to patch the leaks that cause them.
 bazzadp_bio: Barry Pollard is a software developer and author of the Manning book <a href="https://www.manning.com/books/http2-in-action">HTTP/2 in Action</a>.
 He thinks the web is amazing but wants to make it even better.
 You can find him tweeting <a href="https://twitter.com/tunetheweb">@tunetheweb</a> and blogging at <a href="https://www.tunetheweb.com">www.tunetheweb.com</a>.
 discuss: 2047